Dallas police officer charged with arranging two killings - WTMJ

 Riser was arrested in the unconnected killings of Liza Saenz, 31, and Albert Douglas, 61, after a man came forward in August 2019 and told police he had kidnapped and killed them at Riser’s direction, police Chief Eddie Garcia said during a news conference.
 He said investigators don’t know the motives for the killings, but that they were not related to Riser’s police work.

-Garcia did not explain why Riser was arrested nearly 20 months after the witness came forward, and police did not immediately respond to questions about the timing.
+Garcia did not explain why Riser was arrested nearly 20 months after the witness came forward, and police declined to answer subsequent questions about the timing.
 Riser joined the department in 2008, and Garcia acknowledged that he had been patrolling Dallas while under investigation for the killings.

 The chief stressed that his homicide division and the FBI were still investigating the killings and said the department was reviewing Riser’s arrests.